2jacobtan/Power-Query-M/README.md

 • Find and output duplicates in master table, for user's attention

-• Create clean user interface and config worksheet, for ease of use by non-technical colleagues (see .png files)
+• Create clean user interface and config worksheet, for ease of use by non-technical colleagues ([ETL - both pages.png](ETL - both pages.png))